rwieruch/blog_robinwieruch_content/blog/learn-react-js/index.md

 * latest material and updates for new versions
 * API references

 Every time I pick up a new tech, I don't check any courses or books, I go straight to the tech's documentation and check whether there is a beginner tutorial.
 Often there is one and that's my entry point into a new world.
 From there, I can always check for other learning material, but my starting point will always be the official documentation of the new thing I intend to learn.
 After all, that's why I write my tutorials and books in close relation to the documentation by always refereing it in my guides.
-That's how beginners learn to use the documentation and that's what will make them more efficient and effecrtive when learning a new tech in the future.
+That's how beginners learn to use the documentation and that's what will make them more efficient and effective when learning a new tech in the future.

 ## Learn React with Projects